-To improve collection outcomes, lenders and agencies must remain disciplined in the core areas of compliance, certification, and data security while ratcheting up efforts in collection operations, receivables management technology, and consumer relations.
-Furthermore, agencies are also expected to have industry experience among their core attributes.
+To improve collection outcomes, lenders and agencies must remain disciplined in the core areas of industry experience, compliance, certification, and data security while ratcheting up efforts in collection operations, receivables management technology, consumer relations and best practices.

-Part one of this two-part series focuses on the core disciplines of collecting auto loan debt.
+Part one of this two-part series focuses on the core disciplines of collecting auto loan debt (see part two).

 The Latest Numbers Behind Auto Loan Debt

 The “airwaves” of the financial services sector came alive in May 2019 following the release of the Q1 2019 edition of the Quarterly Report on Household Debt and Credit from the Federal Reserve Bank of New York’s Center for Microeconomic Data.
 At the time, many columnists singled out auto loans as a major cause for alarm among the different types of debt.

 According to the study, 4.69 percent of auto loans and leases became seriously delinquent (90 days or more past due) in early 2019.
 This translates to the highest delinquency rate in auto loans since Q4 2011 and only 58 basis points less than the peak (5.27 percent) realized during Q4 2010.
 It also means that over seven million Americans with auto loans are 90 days or more behind on their payments.
 This number represents the highest number of delinquencies recorded by the Fed since it began tracking the data.

 Early intervention during the first 30 days of delinquency is an essential component of recovering auto loan debt and maintaining an optimum level of customer retention.